Kleinkieser/kleinkieser.github.io/Pages/about.md

 I'll post literally anything I want here - memes, gifs, music, blogs about things.
 It's essentially another creative outlet for me.
 And whilst I'm creating this webiste, I'll be learning some CSS and HTML along the way - a bonus.

-I'm currently 22 years old.
+I'm currently 23 years old.
 I studied Electronic Engineering at the University of Pretoria for a few years, but didn't complete the degree.
-I'm currently in first year all over again, studying BIT Information Systems (Entrepreneurship).
+I'm currently in my second year of studying BIT Information Systems (Entrepreneurship).

 So, I do have a mild background in coding, and a comparatively extensive one in computers.
-I know Python, some C++, a little Assembly and some VHDL - all languages used extensively by engineers.
+I know Python, C# some C++, a little Assembly and some VHDL - all languages used extensively by engineers.
 Fortunately, the basics remain the same across most languages, so picking up HTML, CSS and Javascript isn't proving to be too difficult for me.

 <img src="/assets/images/i-am-mikail-kieser.jpg"  id="me"/>
 <!-- Add in an some sort of instagram feed -->